romanowski/blog/debugging_implicits.md

 res0: Array[IntWrapper] = Array(IntWrapper(2), IntWrapper(3), IntWrapper(7))
 ```
-It actualy contains information about implicits, but it's hidden in the background noise.
+It actually contains information about implicits, but it's hidden in the background noise.
 Can you find it?

 Additional downside of this method is that it will produce that kind of noisy output for every expression you enter.